amdeflow/libnbtpp2/doc/setup_cmake.md

 ============================

 ## Dependencies
-This library currently only requires zlib.
+This library currently only requires zlib and a working C++ compiler.
 On most UNIX-like systems this will already be installed, and you could use a package manager like vcpkg on Windows to fetch it (or just download the sources or binaries).

 ## Installing libnbtpp2 in your project